 What is the Square Footage of Your Roof?

 Roof size matters when it comes to solar.
 Your roof may need to meet a minimum requirement of usable surface area to have solar panels installed.

-The minimum usable surface area allows solar panels to be correctly installed on your roof, helping you to meet your solar goals and comply with building codes.
+The usable surface area allows solar panels to be correctly installed on your roof.
+Which helps meet your solar goals and comply with building codes.
 Most building codes require pathways of open roof area for access and ventilation to clear smoke, fumes, and heat in a fire.
 Your solar consultant will address these details during your project.

 What type of roofing material do you have on your house?

 Roofing materials that are strong and durable, such as asphalt roof shingles, make excellent surfaces for supporting solar panels.

 Not all roof types qualify for solar panels.
 For example, flat roofs made of tar and gravel are not suitable for installation.